DaleSeo/mongo-express-course/mongodb-indexes.md

 ## Why to Create Indexes?

 Indexes support the efficient execution of queries in MongoDB.

 Without indexes, MongoDB must perform a collection scan, i.e. scan every document in a collection, to select those documents that match the query statement.

 If an appropriate index exists for a query, MongoDB can use the index to limit the number of documents it must inspect.

 ## What are Indexes?

-Indexes are special data structures that store a small portion of the collection’s data set in an easy to traverse form.
+Indexes are special data structures \(B-tree\) that store a small portion of the collection’s data set in an easy to traverse form.

 The index stores the value of a specific field or set of fields, ordered by the value of the field.

 The ordering of the index entries supports efficient equality matches and range-based query operations.

 In addition, MongoDB can return sorted results by using the ordering in the index.